 Publications and resources

-No new ratification or accession to the Treaty elsewhere in Europe.
+Outside the EU: no new ratification or accession to the Treaty elsewhere in Europe.